paulate/CIIDthesis/_posts/2014-09-25-interactive-science.md

 - Standards - understand tensions to adopting, how to smooth the transition
 - Test ideas quickly
 - Create a standard?
 Explore the breadth of scientific research publications, then perhaps provide a standard or model for one or two.
+- Podio - API interactive sandbox
+- Help design students get academia
+- "When I approach physical computing, I don't know what to get out of it.
+I assume the code is super difficult."
+- The end product of this result might be concpetual.
+You may only be able to show what you want.
+- Make it fun while building physical computing (LEGO-style, e.g. mindstorms)
+- Approach it by making it relatable, a la materials of electronics course.
+A circuit board is already confusing.
+- Constraints: how easy can you make something?
+- Inspiration: VVVV
+- Focus on a concept that is hard to understand and teach it: e.g. break points
+- A learning tool that's customizable - like a diary
+- Save information on "BUTTONS" in your own style (e.g. always have to look up the buttons example)
+- Take it to the extreme.
+Don't want just a nice improvement, want to be able to challenge current norms of documentation and teaching.
+Want to disrupt education.
+Step it up.
+Pick it up.
+- Focus on designers, or non-"CIID" ppl, aimed at design students to show, "Nothing is Impossible"
+- "Don't worry about execution.
+Just come up with the ideas and the engineers will take care of it." - A design teacher to a design student ca. 10 years ago
+- live video annotation
+- Not easy to skim max msp tutorials, tutorials with help files are kinda hard to switch back and forth between.
+Want a max patch with chunks of text.
+- Raspberry pi with documentation on the device.
+- Video and images - presentation tool within the IDE.